The Operational Projects Unit (OPU) manages the FBI Laboratory’s photographic operations program and the field photography program.

-Photographic Operations consists of a supervisory photographer, along with scientific and technical photographers, providing on-call 24/7/365 response, site surveys, aerial missions, and equipment procurement and repair.
+Under the direction of the OPU chief, our team consists of a supervisory photographer/program manager and a small team of scientific and technical photographers.
+These professionals provide on-call crime scene and investigative response, site surveys, aerial missions, and equipment procurement and repair.

 Field Photography Program